canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ## Snapping to use mir-kiosk
 duration: 3:00

-Changing this snapcraft.yaml to work with mir-kiosk requires one main alteration: Wayland is provided by another snap: mir-kiosk, so we need to get the Wayland socket from it somehow.
+Changing this snapcraft.yaml to work with mir-kiosk requires one main alteration: Wayland is provided by another snap (mir-kiosk) so we need to get the Wayland socket from it somehow.

 The mir-kiosk snap has a content interface called “wayland-socket-dir” to share the Wayland socket with application snaps.
 Use this by making the following alterations to the YAML file:

 Set WAYLAND_SOCKET_DIR to "$SNAP_DATA/wayland":